Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with Allen-Cahn type nonlinearity

 \item Further explicit examples of member of $\mathcal{G}$ are provided by the following functions (see Section 5 of \cite{bfs}) : $g(x_1) = e^{x_1}$ if $ N=2$ and $g(x)=e^{x_1 + \sum_{j=2}^{N-1} \cos^j(x_j)}$ if $ N \geq 3$.
 Also, $ g(x_1,\ldots, x_{N}) = e^{e^{x_1}}$ and $g(x_1,\ldots, x_{N}) = x_1^4 + e^{x_2}$ qualify for any $ N \geq 2$. \end{enumerate}

-We are now ready for the main result of this section, which provides an extension of the known results mentioned in the Introduction (following the two research lines described above).
+The examples above clearly show that the following result (which constitutes the main result of this section) extends the known results mentioned in the Introduction, when $f$ is a specified Allen-Cahn type nonlinearity (following the two research lines described above).

 \begin{thm} Assume $N \geq 2$ and let $\Omega $ be an epigraph bounded from below and defined by a function $g \in \mathcal{G} \cap C^1(\R^{N-1})$. \\ Let $f \in C^1([0, + \infty))$ be a specified Allen-Cahn type nonlinearity and let $u \in C^1(\overline{\Omega}) \cap C^2(\Omega)$ be a solution to \eqref{probleme}.